Semantic Level of Detail for Knowledge Graphs: Discovering Abstraction Boundaries via Spectral Heat Diffusion

-The Poincar\'{e} ball is a Hadamard manifold (complete, simply connected, nonpositive curvature).
-On such spaces, the Fr\'{e}chet functional $F(z) = \sum_i w_i \, \dH^2(z, v_i)$ is \emph{strictly convex}, ensuring a \emph{unique} minimizer whenever the weights sum to 1 \citep{sturm2003probability, afsari2011riemannian}.
-This is a consequence of the CAT(0) comparison inequality: geodesic triangles in $\BB$ are ``thinner'' than their Euclidean counterparts, yielding the variance inequality $\sum_i w_i \, \dH^2(z, v_i) - \sum_i w_i \, \dH^2(\mu, v_i) \geq \dH^2(z, \mu)$ for Fr\'{e}chet mean $\mu$.
-The mean can be computed via Riemannian gradient descent with guaranteed convergence \citep{afsari2013convergence}, and the computation is differentiable \citep{lou2020differentiating}.

-\begin{remark}[No bifurcation on $\BB$] Unlike Euclidean or spherical spaces, the Fr\'{e}chet mean on $\BB$ is always unique.
-Scale boundaries therefore manifest not as mean bifurcation, but as rapid displacement of the unique mean and sensitivity changes in the Hessian of the Fr\'{e}chet functional.
-This observation shapes our boundary detection approach in Section~\ref{sec:boundary}. \end{remark}
+\paragraph{Fr\'{e}chet Mean on the Poincar\'{e} Ball.} The Poincar\'{e} ball $\BB = \{x \in \RR^d : \|x\| < 1\}$ is a Hadamard manifold where the Fr\'{e}chet functional $F(z) = \sum_i w_i \, \dH^2(z, v_i)$ is strictly convex, ensuring a unique minimizer \cite{sturm2003probability, afsari2011riemannian}.
+Unlike Euclidean or spherical spaces, the Fr\'{e}chet mean on $\BB$ never bifurcates.
+Scale boundaries therefore manifest as rapid displacement of the mean and sensitivity changes in the Hessian---an observation that shapes our boundary detection approach.